This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 In Notting Hill, check out Farm Girl then wander down Portobello Road and then down Westbourne Grove, as well as the accompanying side streets.
 You’ll love it!

-Speaking of London’s neighborhoods, check out my guide for the best areas to stay in London for first time visitors.
+Speaking of London’s neighborhoods, if you need advice on where to stay in the city, check out my guide for the best areas to stay in London for first time visitors.

 London Tourist Mistakes: Getting Around